There are many different types of solar panels – find the right ones for your home

 Most people prefer their black colour on the roof to the blue colour of polycrystalline panels.

-The price difference between these types of solar panels is now quite small – tell your solar installer you want monocrystalline panels.
+The price difference between these types of solar panels is now quite small – tell your solar installer you want monocrystalline panels, unless you like panels which are bluer in colour.

 Power Rating in Watts